step-/find-n-run/usr/share/doc/findnrun/preference.md

     # Subsumed by SEARCHCOMPLETE=true.
     SEARCHCOMMENTS=false
     # Extend search subject to application categories.
+    # Show category labels in the comment field.
     # Subsumed by SEARCHCOMPLETE=true.
-    # When true categories are shown in the comment field.
+    # Set 'hidden' to hide category labels in the comment field.
-    # Prepend ';' to search for category only, i.e., ';office'.
+    # In search input field prepend ';' to search for category only, i.e., ';office'.
     SEARCHCATEGORIES=false
     # Search in application names, file names, command lines, comments and categories all at once.
     # When false and no other SEARCH* field is true search in application names only.